 Curious about how one student grows both community and character through his leadership talents?
 We have personal insights just for you, from our very own student Adarsh M.!
 In fact, Adarsh is not only a young entrepreneur with a mission, but personally dedicated to helping his community.
 Let’s see what he has to say about succeeding in high school and beyond!

-This interview is one installment in our Empowering Activities series.
-To read more profiles like this, check out other posts right here on our blog!
+This interview is Part 2 in our Empowering Activities series.
+To read more, check out the rest of the series right here!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

 Hello, my name is Adarsh, I am a freshman in high school in Fremont, California, and this is my first blog post.
 Just a little background info about me: I am an avid coder and reader, basketball player, and volunteer tutor for young children.
 I have created a non-profit organization, Sprouting Youth Foundation, that teaches kids of all ages STEM and public speaking which uses a curriculum that I have created.
 Furthermore, I have even worked as an intern at the humanist global charity to alleviate needy people from poverty in India and a part of an FTC robotics team.
 My passion is to pursue the field of Cognitive science and Linguistics.
 I have made a Linguistics Club in my school and I write blogs about these subjects on my blog.

 Important Awards and Accomplishments, So Far…